UCAS code: 3R93

 For more information about the University of Winchester's terms and conditions click here.

-In the first year, students are introduced to the principles underlying marketing to provide them with the business acumen required to be an effective marketing specialist within any organisation.
-Students have the opportunity to gain understanding of the marketing profession and to identify and develop key marketing skills.
+The aim of the first year is to provide you with the business acumen required to be an effective marketing specialist within any organisation.
+You are introduced to the principles underlying marketing, gaining an understanding of the marketing profession and to identify and develop key marketing skills.

-The final year is strategic in nature allowing students to further develop critical thinking skills.
-At this level students consider the complexities and ethical implications of marketing, exploring the relationship between culture and marketing and marketing and society.
+The final year is strategic in nature allowing you to further develop critical thinking skills.
+You consider the complexities and ethical implications of marketing, exploring the relationship between culture and marketing and marketing and society.

 Students may choose to spend a year on work placement before moving on to the final year of study.
 This is normally a paid placement and all placements are approved by the Winchester Business School to ensure that they are suitable and valuable for the student's learning.
 This is a non-credit bearing year of study.